CONTACT

 Osoyoos, BC

-Previous design included the development of a 50-acre site Master Plan including the winery, golf course, trail and equestrian network, RV Park, and time-share condominiums.
+Phase 3 Expansion Design is currently underway.
+Original design work included the 50-acre site Master Plan with winery, golf course, trail and equestrian network, RV Park, and time-share condominiums.

 Awards